Dow set to tumble 1,000 points after China retaliates against Trump’s tariffs

 China announced sweeping 34% tariffs on all US goods starting April 10, a major escalation of a trade war that has been raging for years between the world’s two largest economies.
 But the tit-for-tat tariff escalation kicked into high gear after Trump took office for the second time in January.

 Trump in February placed an additional 10% tariff on all Chinese goods imported to the US and doubled that rate to 20% in March.
 On Wednesday, Trump announced that tariffs on China would rise to 54%.
 That’s on top of existing import taxes, which he and former President Joe Biden already had in place on the country.
-So the effective tariff rate America imposes on Chinese goods will be around 64% starting April 9.
+So the effective tariff rate America imposes on Chinese goods will be well above 54% starting April 9.

-Investors had already been fearful that a dramatic escalation of the trade war could plunge the US and global economies into a recession.
-JPMorgan said Thursday that America’s economy and the broader world economy both had a 60% chance of sinking into a recession this year.

-Markets have been on edge as a result: Stocks tumbled all over the world.
-European and UK stocks were down more than 3% Friday, on pace for their worst performance in years.
+Markets have been on edge: The Russell 2000, which tracks smaller companies, entered a bear market Thursday.
+Stocks tumbled all over the world Friday: European and UK stocks were down more than 3%, on pace for their worst performance in years.

 On Thursday, the Dow fell more than 1,600 points, or nearly 4%.
 The S&P 500 fell nearly 5% and the Nasdaq plunged nearly 6%.
 Each of the three major US indexes recorded its worst performance in about five years, since the pandemic.